mrdaniellewis/node-test-queue/README.md

 // Create a new queue of tests var queue = new TestQueue()
 	.addTest( function( pass, fail ) {
+		// Do some testing
-		// Add a test
+		// Pass the test
-		// Call pass or fail to pass or fail
-		// If an error is thrown this will automatically call fail } )
+		pass();
+	} )
 	.addTest( function( pass, fail ) {
+		// Do more testing
-		// Add another test
+		// Another way to pass the test return 'pass';
+	} )
+	.addTest( function( pass, fail ) {
+		// Do more testing
+		// Oh dear, this one has failed return Promise.reject('fail');
 	} )
 	.setup( function() {
 		// function run before the tests start